swatson-phillips/GT-CS-3312-SampleRepo/docs/notes/ProjectManagement-Tracking_Notes.md

 6. (Optional) Create your releases
     * Only do this is you are planning on using the Release report to link to from your Release Notes
     * You will probably have the following releases this semester: 0.1.0, 0.2.0, 0.3.0, 0.4.0, 1.0.0

+(tip) There are a lot of keyboard shortcuts that you can learn to move more quickly.
+You can find them here: [ZenHub Shortcuts](https://app.zenhub.com/dashboard/shortcuts)

 # ZenHub Reports
 I will look at some of the ZenHub reports for insight into your project and task tracking when I grade for project tracking (mid-term and end of semester).
 There is lots of information about each of the reports in the ZenHub Help Center.
 [ZebHub Reports and gathering insights](https://help.zenhub.com/support/solutions/43000042876)